jewelsofthought/neshama/site/posts/neshama/consciousness.md

 > The only true change is the one which makes no sense!

-Form is memory - which is trapped energy, which means it contains angular momentum, and is thus circular.
+Form is memory - which is trapped energy, It generally "forms" around a central point, the memory, which means it contains angular momentum, and is thus circular.
 Consciousness is awareness of what has just occurred, and the ability to retain (and even sometimes use) it.
 Thus the partner of consciousness is memory.

 ## Message Broker